PolySwarmPolySwarmPolySwarmPolySwarm

 Sandboxing

 Sandboxing in PolySwarm provides the ability to submit files directly to be sandboxed, submit Artifacts already in PolySwarm to be sandboxed, and review what has been submitted to be sandboxed.
+Sandbox Analysis will take around 2-5 minutes before the results can be accessed.

 To view some commonly asked questions and answers about Sandboxing , see here